 Where does grit come from?
 Were these people given a special gift?
 Nope.
-Where they taught grit?
+Were they taught grit?
 Nope.
-Do they know something other people don’t know?
+Do they know something other people don't know?
 Well, maybe.

 Grit comes from your WHY.

 Grit is the byproduct of your mission.
-When somethings so meaningful, so important, you sink your teeth in like nobodys business.
-It’s when you want something so badly that it doesn’t matter what life throws at you.
+When something is so meaningful, so important, you sink your teeth in like nobody's business.
+It's when you want something so badly that it doesn't matter what life throws at you.
 The wheels can come off the wagon, and you just keep going.

 Your WHY + Your GRIT= Your Overall Success in Life

 No doubt, there are days I feel like saying screw my purpose, screw git.
 I'm going back to bed - with a damn bag of Twizzlers, and what's it to you anyway?
 But before long, that internal drive takes over.
 That purpose that flows through my veins and I get back up - battle wounds and all.

 So it may seem like an oversimplification to just ask the question: What's my WHY?
 But when you take the time to discover this, there's no going back.
 Life may not get easier, but I can promise you will feel a greater sense of "inner brilliance."

 Thanks for stopping by!